dhellmann/pymotw-3/source/itertools/index.rst

 Iterator-based code offers better memory consumption characteristics than code that uses lists.
 Since data is not produced from the iterator until it is needed, all of the data does not need to be stored in memory at the same time.
-This "lazy" processing model uses less memory, which can reduce swapping and other side-effects of large data sets, improving performance.
+This "lazy" processing model can reduce swapping and other side-effects of large data sets, improving performance.

 In addition to the functions defined in ``itertools``, the examples in this section also rely on some of the built-in functions for